 Rigid Insulation Boards

-For solid walls, rigid insulation boards are a popular choice due to their advanced insulation capabilities.
+For solid walls, rigid foam boards are a popular choice due to their advanced insulation capabilities.
 These boards, such as PIR expanding foam rigid insulation boards, effectively reduce heat loss and improve thermal performance.
 The aluminium foil coating on these boards helps reflect cold sources, enhancing their efficiency.

 Using warm batten insulation, which involves affixing insulation to the wall with timber battens, maximizes thermal efficiency.